clinssen/nestml/doc/nestml_language.rst

    V mV = 0 mV

-has to be stated in the ``initial_values`` block.
+has to be stated in the ``state`` block.
 Otherwise, an error message is generated.

 The content of spike and current buffers can be used by just using their plain names.
 NESTML takes care behind the scenes that the buffer location at the current simulation time step is used.